Encyclopedia

 Volkheimeria

-“`html Volkheimeria: Profile of a Prehistoric Giant Volkheimeria Volkheimeria (VOLK-hime-er-EE-ah; “Volkheimer’s reptile”) is a genus of sauropod dinosaur that lived during the Middle Jurassic period, approximately 165 to 163 million years ago (Callovian stage), in what is now Patagonia, Argentina.
-The name honors Dr. Wolfgang Volkheimer, a notable German-Argentine geologist and paleontologist who contributed significantly
+Volkheimeria: Profile of a Prehistoric Giant Volkheimeria Volkheimeria (VOLK-hime-er-EE-ah; “Volkheimer’s reptile”) is a genus of sauropod dinosaur that lived during the Middle Jurassic period, approximately 165 to 163 million years ago (Callovian stage), in what is now Patagonia, Argentina.
+The name honors Dr. Wolfgang Volkheimer, a notable German-Argentine geologist and paleontologist who contributed significantly to

 Volkheimeria Read Post »